 Still not getting the picture?
-Well thanks to the cameras of our users, we’re going to take you to the 6 most magical sights of Mexico.
+Well thanks to the cameras of our users, we can travel to the 6 most magical sights of Mexico.
 Experience this country’s mystical beauty through the eyes of PicsArtists.

 1. The Guelaguetza Festival in Oaxaca City

 Oaxaca is the capital city of the Southern Mexican region of the same name, famous worldwide for it’s historical streets and endless festivals.
 By far the most famous of all these festivals, though, is the magical Guelaguetza folkloric dance festival.

 Taking place on consecutive Mondays at the end of July, the many tribes and indigenous cultures from the surrounding area unite for this celebration, starting before sunrise and going on all day and into the night.
 They dress in traditional garb as well as in costumes of characters from folkloric legends, parading, singing and feasting in a tapestry of lights, colors and the intoxicating smells of Oaxacan cuisine.
 Fanny Mejia’s (@fannymejia) shot on the left captures the haunting Dance of the Devils.

 Take a walk through the white sands of one of the world’s most famously beautiful beaches with the ruins of one of the most famous ancient civilizations as your backdrop.
 At Tulum, you’ll find crystal blue waters, a paradisiac shoreline, and the last city of the ancient Mayan.